 When problems develop, it’s the project manager that handles them.
 The project manager will also report progress on a project to the CEO or other stakeholders in the company.

-The career of a project manager is not tracked by the BLS, but Payscale estimates the average salary to be $74,365 a year.
-Though a bachelor’s degree is the base degree for this career path, a master’s degree helps create higher income earning potential.
+Thought a bachelor’s degree is the base degree for this career path, a master’s degree could help create advancement opportunities and higher income earning potential.

 Senior Project Manager